komali2/blog/content/posts/calibre-automerge/index.md

       call_some_function_that_takes_list_of_book_ids_on(book_ids)
 {{< / highlight >}}

-Totally shooting from the hip and have no idea if it's going to work.
+Totally blindly grasping, I had no idea if it was going to work.
 In fact, I think I made some syntactical errors in the above before getting it right, but I'll get to how I debugged that later.

 With a list of book IDs in hand, now I need to figure out how to actually merge said books.
 No way I'm doing that manually: it was time to rest on someone else's hard work.

 {{< figure src="mergebookscalibre.png" alt="Screenshot of the merge books option in Calibre." caption="Context menu option for merging books " >}}

-Frontend strategy that's never failed me: full project string search for something I find on the View of an app.
+Back to the frontend strategy that's never failed me: full project string search for something I find on the View of an app.
 In this case, I wanna know how Calibre merges books under the hood, so I simply do a full project text search for what Calibre displays as the menu option to trigger a book merge: "Merge into first selected book".
 That brings me to Calibre's `edit_metadata.py`:

 `/gui2/actions/edit_metadata.py`